harshulsahni/alexa_platform_crawler/README.md

-setup.sh is the setup script that will set up the whole project. install-chrome.sh installs a chrome browser requirements.txt is a list of all of the dependencies needed to run ./download_recordings.py and can be used to quickly install all of them using pip3 freeze -r requirements.txt.
+setup.sh is the setup script that will set up the whole project. install-chrome.sh installs a chrome browser requirements.txt is a list of all of the dependencies needed to run ./download_recordings.py and can be used to quickly install all of them using pip3 freeze -r requirements.txt. recordinginfo.json is a file that describes all of the recordings found.
+Delete this file when we want to forget about all of the recordings we've seen. cookies.json stores the cookies from login.